80% of dogs and 50% of cats over the age of 3 years already show signs of gum disease.

-During your FREE dental check appointment, our Veterinarians will examine your pet’s dental health and offer advice on treatment options.
+During your FREE dental check appointment, our experienced Veterinary Nurse will examine your pet’s dental health and offer advice on treatment options.
 If a teeth clean under general anaesthsia is recommended, we will create a personalised estimate tailored to your pet to find the best solution and outcome.

 - Dental Hygiene Plan & estimation of costs

 - Complimentary post-dental check with a Veterinary Nurse